dblume/overcast-podcast-activity-feed/README.md

 ## Getting Started

+1. Install the required module(s):  `python3 -m pip install -r requirements.txt`
-1. Rename overcast.cfg.sample to overcast.cfg.
+2. Rename overcast.cfg.sample to overcast.cfg.
-2. Customize the variables in overcast.cfg.
+3. Customize the variables in overcast.cfg.
 (More on this below.)
-3. Set up a cronjob that runs overcast.py once every day.
+4. Set up a cronjob that runs overcast.py once every day.

 You can specify an output file for logs with the -o flag, like so: